 - Fast, reliable response by the short-stop one-handed braking system, with permanent braking feature

-- The long rope is made of soft, webbing nylon for a firm comfortable hold; Great for hiking, camping, training, hunting, backyard, beach, recall training, outdoor play with tennis balls and swimming
+- Our long rope is made of soft, webbing nylon for a firm comfortable hold; Great for hiking, camping, training, hunting, backyard, beach, recall training, outdoor play with tennis balls and swimming

-- This Dog Training Leash allows a dog to run free and teach your dog recalls and other obedience skills, yet remain under control if walking in a public place.
+- Our dog training leash allows a dog to run free and teach your dog recalls and other obedience skills, yet remain under control if walking in a public place

 When not to let them off the lead